By MedLinket Clinical Education Team · Reviewed by Biomedical Engineering Department · Updated: April 2026 · 10 min read

 | Verify cable compatibility with monitor | Every new cable order | Eliminates mismatched connector issues |

-For a complete schedule of when to replace each type of monitoring accessory, see the Accessory Replacement Schedule.
+For the complete schedule of when to replace each type of monitoring accessory, see our Accessory Replacement Schedule.

 Frequently Asked Questions

-Q: Why does it say "Leads Off" when I can see all electrodes are still attached?
+Why does my monitor say "Leads Off" when the electrodes are still attached?

-The electrical connection can fail even when the electrode appears physically in place.
-The most common cause is dried-out conductive gel—the electrode looks fine on the surface, but the gel has dehydrated and can no longer transmit the ECG signal reliably.
-Other causes include oily skin creating an insulating film, a loose leadwire snap that is not fully seated, or internal cable wire damage.
-Replace the electrode with a fresh one and ensure full leadwire engagement.
+The electrical connection can fail even when the electrode looks physically attached.
+The most common cause is dried-out conductive gel — the electrode appears intact, but the gel has dehydrated and can no longer transmit the ECG signal reliably.
+Other causes: oily skin creating an insulating film, a leadwire snap that's not fully seated, sweat undermining the adhesive seal, or internal cable wire damage.
+The fix is almost always to replace the electrode with a fresh one and ensure full leadwire engagement.

-Standard practice is to replace disposable ECG electrodes every 24 hours.
+Replace disposable ECG electrodes every 24 hours during continuous monitoring.
 For neonatal patients with sensitive skin, some protocols recommend changing every 8 hours.
-If signal quality degrades before the 24-hour mark (common with diaphoretic patients), replace immediately.
-Coordinate electrode changes with daily patient hygiene for efficiency.
+The conductive gel begins drying within 24–48 hours of skin contact, dramatically increasing impedance and triggering false alarms.
+If signal quality degrades before the 24-hour mark — common in diaphoretic patients — replace immediately.
+Coordinating electrode changes with daily patient hygiene is the easiest scheduling approach.

-Not recommended.
-Once an electrode detaches, the gel picks up oils, dirt, and debris from the skin surface, and the adhesive loses its bonding ability.
-A reattached electrode will have higher impedance and poorer adhesion—leading to more alarms.
-Additionally, reusing electrodes increases cross-contamination risk.
-Always use a fresh electrode.
+No — always use a fresh electrode.
+Once an electrode detaches, the gel picks up oils, dirt, and skin debris from the surface, and the adhesive loses its bonding ability.
+A reattached electrode has higher impedance and poorer adhesion, which leads to more alarms within minutes.
+Reusing electrodes also raises cross-contamination risk.
+The 60 seconds it takes to apply a fresh one will save you 30 minutes of recurring alarms.

-"Leads Off" means the monitor detects no connection (high impedance = open circuit).
-"Artifact" means a signal is present but it is noisy or distorted—typically from patient movement, muscle tension, or electrical interference.
-Both are technical alarms, but they require different troubleshooting approaches.
-For artifact issues, see our dedicated ECG artifact troubleshooting guide.
+"Leads Off" means the monitor detects no electrical connection — high impedance, equivalent to an open circuit.
+"Artifact" means a signal is present but it's noisy or distorted, typically from patient movement, muscle tension, or 60 Hz electrical interference.
+Both are technical alarms, but they require different troubleshooting.
+Leads Off responds to electrode and cable fixes; artifact responds to patient relaxation, repositioning, and electrical interference removal.
+For artifact issues, see our ECG artifact troubleshooting guide.

 Need Reliable ECG Cables and Electrodes for Your Facility?

-MedLinket offers full-range ECG cables, ECG lead wires, and disposable ECG electrodes compatible with Philips, GE, Mindray, Dräger, Nihon Kohden, and 30+ other brands.
+MedLinket offers full-range ECG cables, leadwires, and disposable ECG electrodes compatible with Philips, GE, Mindray, Dräger, Nihon Kohden, and 30+ other brands.
 FDA cleared.
 CE marked.
 ISO 13485 certified.

 📚 Continue Reading: Hospital Monitor Reading & Accessories Guide